santhtadi/AutomatedAnnotations/README.md

 # AutomatedAnnotations
-Create annotations automatically from videos
+Create annotations automatically from videos and save them in YOLO format